North Downs Way 100

 Always double-check with the organizer's website!
 This page may contain affiliate links.

-The North Downs Way 100 is a continuous trail race of 103 miles (167 km) held on 8 August 2026.
-The event follows the North Downs Way from Farnham in Surrey to Ashford in Kent, with a total climb of 11,000 ft (3,350 m) and a 30 hour finish limit.
-The event is run under a UK Athletics permit and is a Western States qualifier.
-The published entry fee is £220 for UKA affiliated runners and £222 for unaffiliated runners.
-The event lists 250 starters and a minimum age of 20.
+The North Downs Way 100 is a long distance trail race that follows the North Downs Way from Farnham in the Surrey Hills to Ashford in Kent.
+The course distance is 103 miles (167 km) with about 11,000 feet (3,350 m) of ascent and a 30 hour overall time limit.
+The event is held as an annual race and is a Western States qualifier.